leoratzlaff/leoratzlaff2022/content/pomo-king/index.md

 ---
 title: "Pomo King"
-title_ce: 3
 date: 2020-02-01
 type: "project"
-classes: []
-tags: ["ux", "side-project", "coding"]
 description: "A hands-free pomodoro web app."
-cover: "cover.png"
 ---

-I designed and developed Pomo King to practice a few skills like graphic design, UI, UX, and web development, and also have a Pomodoro app in the way that I (and a few people I talked to) would like to.
+I designed and developed Pomo King to practice a few skills like graphic design, UI, UX, and web development, and also have a Pomodoro app that would actually work for me.

 {{< figure src="pomo-king-1.png" class="large nomargin" >}}